Couchbase-Ecosystem/couchbase-streamlit-connector/README.md

 ## Understanding `CouchbaseConnector`

 The `CouchbaseConnector` class extends `BaseConnection` from Streamlit and serves as a custom connector for interacting with Couchbase.
 It facilitates database connections, collection management, CRUD operations, and query execution.
+The `BaseConnection` class is an **abstract base class (ABC)** that all Streamlit connection types must inherit from.
+It provides a framework for creating custom database connectors within Streamlit, ensuring standardization across different connection implementations.
+The core responsibility of `BaseConnection` is to handle connection initialization, caching, and secret management.
+This ensures that `CouchbaseConnector` follows Streamlit's connection framework while adding database-specific logic.
+By inheriting `BaseConnection`, the `CouchbaseConnector` class benefits from **automatic reconnection, secret updates, and standardized connection handling**.

 ### 1. **Class Structure and Connection Initialization**
 The class defines `_connect()`, which establishes a connection to a Couchbase cluster: